 - Prepare a medium heat either on a charcoal or gas grill.
 Or heat a large grill pan over medium beat.
 Brush grates with a thin layer of vegetable oil.
 Place potatoes on a bowl and pour in a little oil and toss to just coat the potatoes.
 Place the potatoes, cut side down on grill.
 Cook until dark grill marks develop, about 3 – 4 minutes.
 Using tongs, flip potatoes and cook until golden brown and cooked through, another 3 – 4 minutes.

-- In the meantime add the diced celery, onions and basil vinaigrette to the bowl that you tossed the potatoes in the oil.
+- Add the diced celery, onions and 1/2 cup basil vinaigrette to the bowl that you tossed the potatoes in the oil.
 Transfer the cooked potatoes to this bowl and gently toss until mixed.
 Taste and adjust seasoning with salt and pepper.
 Place in a serving bowl, sprinkle with Parmesan and serve.

 Notes